SallyMuhamedAli/Disesas-corn-plant-/README.md

 - You trained the model on the training data set.
 - The model achieved a high accuracy of 99% on the validation data set.

-This is an excellent project, and congratulations on your achievement!
-If you have any questions or want to discuss any additional aspects, feel free to ask.